Objective Statements: Are They Now Outdated?

 It has been around a decade since you saw carefully written resume objective statements in any of the resumes, which can be found online.
 This practice became obsolete as many job seekers, and recruiters believe that it limits the opportunity to land the right job.

 What Is the Role of Resume Objective Statements?

 Resume objective statements served to specify the type of position and the company a job seeker was hoping to find.
 They also helped describe the best qualities that would fit the work environment of the company.
 The best examples looked like the following: “Self-confident and highly motivated professional seeking a position within a reputable company to positively contribute to the achievement of the corporate objectives.”
 This sounds very familiar because different specialists used pretty same words to describe similar things in their professional resumes.
 The point of this statement was to make sure that HRs and recruiters understand that you want long-term employment where you can shine bright and contribute positively.
 There is nothing wrong with this.
 But why this practice is now considered redundant?

 Resume Objective Statements Evolved into Professional Summary

 Professional resume writers claim that objectives are not gone forever.
 Instead, they have transformed into the entire section that helps in the job application process.
-Career summary or professional profile is referred by resume writes as a place in your resume that highlights what you have brought to your previous employer and what you intend to bring to the new one.
-It provides recruiters with a resume review and helps you in pursuing your career goals.
-Career summary indicates what you can do for them, while objectives imply at what you want them to do for you.
+A career summary or professional profile is referred to by a resume writer as a place in your resume that highlights what you have brought to your previous employer and what you intend to bring to the new one.
+It provides recruiters with a resume review and helps them in pursuing their career goals.
+A career summary indicates what you can do for them, while objectives imply what you want them to do for you.